 Currently, rhenium and rhenium alloys are widely used in aerospace, electronics, petrochemical, and other fields.
 One use of rhenium is as a catalyst in the petrochemical industry.
-Tantalum, tungsten alloy containing rhenium is considered the high-temperature metal alloy, and the tungsten-rhenium thermocouples can measure the high temperature of 3100 ℃.
+Tantalum, a tungsten alloy containing rhenium is considered a high-temperature metal alloy, and the tungsten-rhenium thermocouples can measure the high temperature of 3100 ℃.
 Rhenium plating (such as on the metal surface of spacecraft) increases the wear resistance of materials, so rhenium has become an important material for aerospace, rockets, and missiles.

 Rhenium is widely used in jet engines and rocket engines, and about 80% of the world’s rhenium is used in aviation engines, which is of great significance in military strategy.

 Each blade produces as much horsepower as a 2.0-horsepower off-road car.
 It is reported that a 1000 kilogram level of high-pressure engine speed is close to 40000 revolutions per minute, the tangential velocity is about 450 meters per second, and the temperature is about 1720 ℃.
 Therefore, the production of single-crystal leaves cannot be separated from the rare metal rhenium.

 At present, the annual production of rhenium in the world is 25 ~ 30 tons, and the sales price of rhenium per kilogram on the world market is 1500 ~ 3500 dollars.
 It is known that with the development of the aviation industry, the annual growth rate of rhenium consumption is 3%.
 Although rhenium is expensive, it is always in short supply.

 With the rise of the aviation industry, rhenium will be used to make high-temperature coatings for rockets and missiles in the future, as well as for instruments and high-temperature components on spacecraft.
 The strategic value of rhenium will become more prominent in the future with further development in areas such as aero-engines, unmanned aerial vehicles, and high-speed aircraft.

 The above is a brief introduction to the rhenium uses in aerospace, and its applications go far beyond that.
 If you want to know more about the uses of rhenium, you can visit Advanced Refractory Metals (ARM) for more information.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.